Best fridge magnet toys for fun while you cook

 There is also a booklet where you can stick them on, of course in construction theme.

 The booklet is not so much, not very sturdy.
-But sticking the magnets on the fridge and inventing all kinds of fun adventures on the construction site is great fun.
+But the magnets sticking it on the fridge and coming up with all kinds of fun adventures on the construction site is a lot of fun.

 You can then save them in the book.
 Moving from the book to the fridge every time is already fun, and most children are busy with that for half an hour.